 Totally Endoscopic Robotic Mitral Valve Repair

-With a totally endoscopic robotic approach, we make five small incisions are made under the right armpit area: four that are 8mm (slightly larger diameter than a pencil) and one that is 12mm in size (size of an average pinkie finger).
+With endoscopic robotic mitral valve repair, we make five small incisions in the right armpit area: four that are 8mm (slightly larger diameter than a pencil) and one that is 12mm in size (size of an average pinkie finger).
 The real advantage of this over traditional sternotomy (breastplate division) or non-robotic or robotic “port access” approaches (5-10 cm”mini” right thoracotomy) is that incisions are very small and rib spreading is not needed.
 Rib spreading causes pain.
-The incisions are so small that no portion of the operation can be done by visualizing through the ports which is how I define “totally endoscopic” robotic mitral valve surgery.
+The incisions are so small that no portion of the operation can be done by the surgeon looking directly through the ports.
+This is how I define “totally endoscopic” robotic mitral valve surgery.
 Instead of a thoracotomy, we use an 8 mm “working port”.
 The truth is that many hospitals claim to have robotic mitral valve programs but very few are able to perform these procedures through tiny ports only and in high volumes.
 The reason for this is that developing this level of expertise for both the surgeon and the team requires a high level of commitment and teamwork that many institutions struggle to obtain.

 Animation of Robotic Mitral Valve Repair

 For mitral valve regurgitation (leaky mitral valve), repair is likely in centers that perform a high volume of mitral valve surgery.
 In the case of mitral valve prolapse, the chance of repair in such centers is 95-100%.
 The robotic technique has been shown in retrospective studies to have a higher repair rate.
-If replacement is required, a 30-35 mm incision (with a 35mm port) is often necessary to allow us to get the new valve into the chest but there is no rib spreading.
+If a replacement is required, a 30-35 mm incision is often necessary to allow us to get the new valve into the chest but there is no rib spreading.
 Patients with prior surgery via a sternotomy (breastplate division) can be ideal candidates as the technique avoids most or all of the scar tissue created by the previous operation.
 There are only a handful of programs in the U.S. that perform the endoscopic robotic mitral repair in “redo” patients with prior heart surgery and we are one of them.

 The surgeon can see the valve very well as can all team members participating in the surgery (by looking at TV screens in the OR).
-In standard surgery, usually only the surgeon can get a reasonable view.
+In standard surgery, usually, only the surgeon can get a reasonable view.
 I think it is easier to expose the valve and see all of it than with traditional approaches.
 Performing totally endoscopic mitral valve surgery with the robot requires the use of advanced catheter-based techniques for heart-lung bypass and stopping the heart as illustrated here.
 The terms Heartport, Thruport, or Port Access have all been used to refer to this technology which is very powerful when combined with robotic technology.
 Basically, robotics is the next major development in minimally invasive heart surgery that allows the size of the incisions to be incredibly small.